Peer Social Justice Educators

 - address and mitigate various forms of oppression

-- Get the information you need from knowledgeable people you can relate to – your fellow students.
+- create opportunities for students to get information from knowledgeable people they can relate to